chaitanya9928/SAICHAITANYA/readme.md

-# FRONTEND SETUP FOR EFG MODULE
+# FRONTEND SETUP FOR Boilerplate React Standalone App

 ## This file contains meta info and some notes, checklists, logs etc about the app